digital-archives/HISTGA1011/slides/week_01_slide_deck.md

 Source: https://meridian.allenpress.com/american-archivist/article/58/2/182/23633/Punch-Card-Records-Precursors-of-Electronic

-Along with their usage in industry, punch cards were also used for data tabulation.
-Punch cards would, in fact, be used well into the mid-20th century, and incorporated into how some of the earliest computers read and interpreted information.
+Punch cards would be used well into the mid-20th century, and incorporated into how some of the earliest computers read and interpreted information.

 Punch cards were recognized as carriers of information, and in the 1939 Records Disposition Act, punch cards were listed as a type of record eligible for preservation.
 The slide shows an excerpt from this Act, that lists punch cards alongside other record types such as sound recordings, papers, correspondence and others.